Tata Steel Ltd Directors Report.

 3. Transfer to Reserves

-The Board of Directors has decided to retain the entire amount of profits in the profit and loss account.
+The Board of Directors has decided to retain the entire amount of profit for Financial Year 2018-19 in the statement of profit and loss.

 4. Capex and Liquidity

 During the year under review, the Company, on a consolidated basis spent Rs.
 9,091 crore on capital projects across India, Europe and Canada largely towards essential sustenance, replacement and on-growth projects in India (Kalinganagar plant and Tata Steel BSL Limited), and in the Netherlands.
 Despite this significant spend, the Company was able to keep the gross debt level stable during the year.
 The Companys liquidity position remains strong at Rs.
 15,284 crore as on March 31, 2019, comprising Rs.
 5,937 crore in cash and cash equivalent and Rs.
 9,347 crore in undrawn bank lines.

 The Management Discussion and Analysis as required in terms of the Listing Regulations is annexed to the report (Annexure 2) and is incorporated herein by reference and forms an integral part of this report.

 In keeping with the Companys commitment to society, in 2016, we transitioned from compliance based reporting to governance based reporting by adopting the <IR> framework developed by the International Integrated Reporting Council.

 We present to you our 4th Integrated Report which highlights the Companys efforts during the year that contribute to long-term sustainability and value creation, paving way for a better tomorrow.